Reemzy/solar-/README.md

 # solar-
-tracking system with a back up system
+tracking system with a back up system tha is using pic as the controller